lheyberger/python-wrapper-script/README.md

 ## Prerequisites

-For this script to work, you need 3 things:
+For this script to work, you need the following things:
 - Python 3.*
-- virtualenv (`pip install virtualenv`)
 - Both the script and the wrapper should have the same basename

 ## Dependencies